Jarobi White: Career

 White joined A Tribe Called Quest in the late 1980s as a part-time member.
-Although he did not rhyme on the albums, he came up with idea for "I Left My Wallet in El Segundo", which became a single off the group's first album.
-He also contributed to versions of the songs "Push It Along", "Youthful Expression", and "Can I Kick It?".
-He also appeared in five of the 13 music videos the group produced.
+Although he did not rhyme on the albums, he came up with the idea for "I Left My Wallet in El Segundo", which became a single off the group's first album.
+He also contributed to versions of the songs "Push It Along", "Youthful Expression", and "Can I Kick It?", and appeared in five of the 13 music videos the group produced.
 He left the group in 1991 to attend culinary school, though he continued to produce songs with DJ Rasta Root and bandmate Phife Dawg until the latter's death in 2016.

 He had appeared only on one album, People's Instinctive Travels and the Paths of Rhythm, until returning for the last album in 2016.
 He had verses recorded for the Tribe's second album, The Low End Theory, but he left the group during the recording sessions and his verses did not make the final cut.
 He was mentioned in a skit on Midnight Marauders—the members of the group are listed followed by the phrase "A, E, I, O, U and sometimes Y," with the final letter referring to the fact that White was only an occasional member.
 He was also mentioned on Phife Dawg's solo album Ventilation: Da LP.

 As a part of the Native Tongues crew, White appeared on "Pease Porridge" by De La Soul, on its 1991 album De La Soul Is Dead, which features several other Native Tongues emcees as well.

 In 2006, White joined A Tribe Called Quest on stage during its performance at the Bumbershoot festival.
-He is also the manager of Washington D.C.-based rapper Head-Roc.
+He is also the manager of Washington D.C.–based rapper Head-Roc.

 He was honored along with the rest of A Tribe Called Quest in VH1's fourth annual Hip Hop Honors.
 In August 2010, Jarobi joined the other three members of A Tribe Called Quest on stage for the Rock the Bells concert festival.
 In 2016, he returned to appear on the final A Tribe Called Quest album, We Got It from Here...
 Thank You 4 Your Service.

+In 2024, White was inducted into the Rock and Roll Hall of Fame, as a member of A Tribe Called Quest.

+He supported Kamala Harris' 2024 presidential campaign.